-Picking up on passive aggressiveness, annoyance, or sarcasm is easy enough in person.
-But put your words into text, and anything can be taken the wrong way if you’re not careful.
+Picking up on passive-aggressiveness, annoyance, or sarcasm is easy in person.
+But put those words into text, and anything can be taken the wrong way if you’re not careful.

-Whether you’re chatting with your team using your company’s messaging app, leaving a piece of feedback on someone’s shared diagram, or assigning a task in your project management software, it’s important to think about the ways what, how, and where you’re saying something can get misconstrued.
+Whether you’re chatting on your company’s messaging app, leaving feedback on a shared diagram, or assigning a task in your project management software, it’s crucial to think about the ways what, how, and where you’re saying something can get misconstrued.

 Without seeing someone’s body language or hearing the tone of their voice, it’s easy for people to get offended.
-Some things are okay to write in a group chat or comment on a shared doc, while other things should be left to direct messaging or not said at all.
+Some things are okay to write in a group chat or comment on a shared doc, while others should be left to direct messaging or not said at all.
 And sometimes, you just have to remember the power of a well-placed emoji.

 1. The period can be mightier than the sword.